gregorybesson/shopify-app-starter/ROADMAP.md

   - regular login from a shopify app: in the iframe through react
   - CRON
   - Private app: TBD
+  - WebHook: Check the Shopify Origin then load the offline token (To be improved)

   => some functions can only check if the call is from shopify store => some may check if the call is from shopify store + decrypt the token in the querystring